01 of 07

 Lighthearted and Solemn: Skulls Made of Sugar

 At the same time decorative and edible, sugar skulls or calaveras de azúcar are one of the most iconic elements of Mexico’s Day of the Dead celebration.
-These cranium-shaped objects are created in sizes from tiny life-sized and adorned with brightly-colored icing, metallic paper, sequins, or other decorative details.
+These cranium-shaped objects are created in sizes from tiny to life-sized and adorned with brightly-colored icing, metallic paper, sequins, or other decorative details.

 Sugar skulls often sport a person’s name on a tiny slip of paper attached to the forehead—the person creating the skull, the one receiving it, or one being remembered.
-The skulls are... used both as an offering for the dearly departed on a family’s altar and as a sign of affection to the living when given as a gift (a gentle reminder of our own mortality).
+The skulls... are used both as an offering for the dearly departed on a family’s altar and as a sign of affection to the living when given as a gift (a gentle reminder of our own mortality).

 02 of 07